 - “The pain is too much.”

-- Talking about suicide – People that commit suicide often talk about suicide prior to committing the suicide.
+People that commit suicide often talk about suicide prior to committing suicide.

-- Recent breakup of a relationship or divorce
+- The recent breakup of a relationship or divorce

 - Recent job loss